divelab/AIRS/OpenMat/PotNet/README.md

 ## Using Summation Algorithm

-We provide six infinite summations of
+In this code base, we provide six infinite summations of

 - Coulomb potential
 - London dispersion potential